-“We can’t wait to work together with Krafton and other investors on the next phase of our journey to take our stories and our storytellers to a much wider audience across the globe,” said Ranjeet Pratap Singh, CEO, Pratilipi.
+“We can’t wait to work together with Krafton and other investors on the next phase of our journey to take our stories and our storytellers to a much wider audience across the globe,” said Ranjeet Pratap Singh, CEO of Pratilipi.

 Pratilipi has received over 50 lakh stories that have been read over 500 crore times.

-The platform also owns and operates Pratilipi Comics which is the largest online comic platform in the country.
+The platform also owns and operates Pratilipi Comics, the largest online comic platform in the country.
 Pratilipi FM has over 280,000 audio stories and podcasts.

 The new funds will help Pratilipi strengthen its IP acquisition and development across various formats including audiobooks, podcasts, comics, web series, movies, and games, the company said.

 Pratilipi and Krafton will start working on finding the best stories that can be translated into globally successful gaming franchises.

 Pratilipi has also acquired two companies – IVM Podcast and The Write Order.

 “We are excited by the role Pratilipi can play in helping creators to monetize their talents across formats and contribute to increasing digital employment in the country,” said Aditya Misra, Principal at Omidyar Network India.